trainlos/PowerHourGenerator/README.md

 > https://www.youtube.com/watch?v=jNQXAC9IVRw

 # OPTIONAL ARGUMENTS
 By default this script runs with the 'ultrafast' preset which runs the fastest at the expense of quality and storage space.
 This can be changed by supplying the preferred preset as an argument.
-For example, this would generate the smallest and highest quality video file.
+For example, this would generate the smallest and highest quality video file:

 `python3 r.py veryslow`